-ARCH 201 | ARCHITECTURAL DESIGN STUDIO III (0-12-6) Prerequisite: ARCH 102 | F, and upon demand
+ARCH 201 | ARCHITECTURAL DESIGN STUDIO III (0-12-6)

 This second year studio course focuses upon the understanding of architectural convention in relation to cultural, sociological and general human related aspects.
 Based on a socio-cultural understanding of design approach students are encouraged to develop their analytical problem-solving skills which function as the basis for design invention and as the foundation of ethical action in the process of architectural designing.